wilsonh4522/apcsa-freedom-project/blog/entry03.md

 It looks like the timer from iphone.
 For the next month or so I wil try to make a function that will take the user's input and make a sound to wake them up in the time they want to wake up.

 ### EDP
 In the **Engineering Design Process**, I am planning the most promising and minimal solution.
 I am doing this by figuring out a way to make a counter that will count to a certain number and wake up the user.
 I also **need to figure out how to make sounds when the alarm rings and make a pop up of a math problem**.
 I can use this [component](https://developer.apple.com/documentation/foundation/timer) in swift but I will need to figure out how to use it.
+For the sound I plan to use [this](https://github.com/brimizer/AlarmKit) to make the sound but still need to figure it out.

 ### Skils learned
 The two skills I learned during the past month is **how to learn and read**.
 When creating the design I had to **learn how to write in swift** this was challenging because it was my first time doing it.
 I made many mistakes but I learned from it.
 I learned the skill of "how to read" because I had to **look through some swift documentation to further understand the code**.